 Introduction

-Bees play a prime role in the ecosystem by facilitating the pollination services in various plant species and directly make impact on the yields as well as quality of fruits and seeds (Nicholls and Altieri, 2013) The domestication of several species of native honey bees (Apis spp) is a traditional practice in the Asian continent like in India, Pakistan, Bangladesh, Sri Lanka, Nepal and Bhutan (Batra, 1977, Engel, et al., 1990).
-Apart from Apis species, stingless bees have also been kept for centuries in India, Sri Lanka and Nepal (Crane, 1999, Kumar, et al., 2012).
-The diversity of bee species is around 20,000 described species all over world which are effective pollinators (Michener, 2007).
-These hymenopteran insects includes important groups like solitary bees, sub-social and social bees.
-Among these, social bees include honey bees (Apis spp) and stingless bees or dammer bees (Tetragonula sp.).
-Stingless bees are highly eusocial, having vast diversity in their body size, population, nesting and feeding behaviour (Roubik, 1989; Michener, 2000; Leonhardt, et al., 2007; Kumar, et al., 2012).
-In Indian subcontinent, eight species of stingless bees were reported viz., Lepidotrigona arcifera (Cockerell), Lisotrigona cacciae (Nurse), Lisotrigona mohandasi Jobiraj & Narendran, Tetragonula aff. laeviceps (Smith), Tetragonula bengalensis (Cameron), Tetragonula gressitti (Sakagami), Tetragonula iridipennis (Smith), Tetragonula praeterita (Walker), and Tetragonula ruficornis (Smith) (Rasmussen, 2013) among which Tetragonula iridipennis can be utilized for domestication purpose (Francoy, et al., 2016).
+Bees play a prime role in the ecosystem by facilitating the pollination services in various plant species and directly make impact on the yields as well as quality of fruits and seeds (Nicholls and Altieri, 2013) The domestication of several species of native honey bees (Apis spp.) is a traditional practice in the Asian continent like in India, Pakistan, Bangladesh, Sri Lanka, Nepal and Bhutan (Batra, 1977; Engel and Imperatriz-Fonseca, 1990).
+Apart from Apis species, stingless bees have also been kept for centuries in India, Sri Lanka and Nepal (Crane, 1999; Kumar et al., 2012).
+The diversity of bee species is around 20,000 described species all over the world, which are effective pollinators (Michener, 2007).
+These hymenopteran insects include important groups like solitary bees, sub-social and social bees.
+Among these, social bees include honey bees (Apis spp.) and stingless bees or dammer bees (Tetragonula sp.).
+Stingless bees are highly eusocial, having vast diversity in their body size, population, nesting and feeding behaviour (Roubik, 1989; Michener, 2000; Leonhardt et al., 2007; Kumar et al., 2012).
+In the Indian subcontinent, eight species of stingless bees were reported, viz., Lepidotrigona arcifera (Cockerell), Lisotrigona cacciae (Nurse), Lisotrigona mohandasi Jobiraj & Narendran, Tetragonula aff. laeviceps (Smith), Tetragonula bengalensis (Cameron), Tetragonula gressitti (Sakagami), Tetragonula iridipennis (Smith), Tetragonula praeterita (Walker), and Tetragonula ruficornis (Smith) (Rasmussen, 2013), among which Tetragonula iridipennis can be utilized for domestication purposes (Francoy et al., 2016).
 The stingless bee is tiny with a non-functional sting and is different from the honeybees in appearance and habits.
 However, they are able to produce honey similar to honey bees.
-They can be domesticated in hives like Indian bee Apis cerena and European bee Apis mellifera.
-The art and science of rearing stingless bees is commonly referred as Meliponiculture.
+They can be domesticated in hives like the Indian bee Apis cerena and the European bee Apis mellifera.
+The art and science of rearing stingless bees is commonly referred to as Meliponiculture.
 The rearing of stingless bees is generally practiced for obtaining honey, pollen, propolis and pollination activities.
-By this activity bee keepers can maintain, propagate and utilize stingless bee colonies of various profit.
+By this activity beekeepers can maintain, propagate and utilize stingless bee colonies for various profits.
 They are known to be the great pollinators as they are able to penetrate deeper into the flower.
 The bees store their honey in small pots known as honey pots.
 Thus, it is the science of keeping and managing stingless bees.
-Stingless bee colonies are maintained in box hives, mud pots or bamboo nodes in backyard beekeeping, and are mostly done for honey production.
+Stingless bee colonies are maintained in box hives, mud pots, or bamboo nodes in backyard beekeeping, and are mostly done for honey production.

 Habits and habitat